The Basics: 2010–2016: Hiatus and resumption

-Between March to April 2014, the band recorded new music at the famed Abbey Road Studios in London.
+Between March and April 2014, the band recorded new music at the famed Abbey Road Studios in London.
 This new music was released in the form of an EP entitled "The Lucky Country", which was released on 7 November 2014.
 The title track was released as the lead single in partnership with the progressive social justice movement "GetUp!" and was premiered by Richard Kingsmill on triple j.
-Another track "Tunaomba Saidia" was also released with an accompanying video clip filmed in Nairobi and Machakos Town in Kenya, where Kris had spent nearly 3 years working for the Kenya Red Cross Society.
+Another track "Tunaomba Saidia" was also released with an accompanying video clip filmed in Nairobi and Machakos Town in Kenya, where Schroeder had spent nearly 3 years working for the Kenya Red Cross Society.

 The band toured extensively across Australia in support of the EP release, featuring shows at the Corner Hotel in Melbourne and the Newtown Social Club in Sydney.

 On 14 August 2015, The Basics released their 4th studio LP The Age of Entitlement, recorded at the same time as The Lucky Country EP in London.
 The album proved to be critically successful, being described as "important and incredible" by Stack and "never less than gripping" by Rolling Stone magazine.
 Australian digital radio station Double J gave it "Album of the Week".
 Singles from the album include "Roundabout" and "A Coward's Prayer".
 The band toured the album extensively throughout October/November 2015, featuring critically acclaimed shows at all capital cities around Australia, including Elsewhere Festival, Melbourne Festival, the Triffid in Brisbane and the Railway Club in Darwin.

 The band performed at Dawes Point for the City of Sydney's New Year's Eve 2015/2016 and a follow-up hometown show in Melbourne at the Northcote Social Club on 2 January 2016.